joellarwood/SIPS19Notes/QMPs.md

 - report the decisions and their justification
 	- the justification can be weak for whichever reason

+#### Common measurement selection QRPs
+- mismatch with theory and measurement
+- multiple measures of the same construct with the different content (jingle) and multiple measures of different constructs with same content
+- measures have no previous validity evidence or source
+- selective reporting
+- If you justify decisions you can avoid QMPs about selection

 ## In My Work
 ```
 Construct = Alexithymia